MO-class small guard ship: MO-4 type

 MO-4 was the most produced type of the class, with approximately 250 built.
 It was a slightly modified MO-2 variant, with a more vertical stern and slightly lower.
-It was designed at the Design Bureau of NKVD Maritime Border Guard Shipyard in Leningrad (from 1939 known as the NKVD's Factory No. 5, now the Almaz Shipbuilding Company).
+It was designed at the Design Bureau of the NKVD Maritime Border Guard Shipyard in Leningrad (from 1939 known as the NKVD's Factory No. 5, now the Almaz Shipbuilding Company).
 The boat had no armor and had a wooden structure, but consisted of nine sections isolated from each other, allowed to stay afloat even after suffering heavy damage.
 Three GAM-34BS gasoline engines had a power of 850 PS at 1,850 rpm or 675 PS at 1,750 rpm.
 The main weapons of the boat were depth charges and 45 mm semi-automatic guns.
 The boats also had a pair of DShK heavy machine guns.
 MO-4 boats were built at several shipyards including Leningrad, Sosnovka and Astrakhan from 1937 to 1943.